Adobels/XcodeFolders/README.md

 # XcodeFolders
 List of folders used by Xcode

-Xcode->Organizer->Apps (How to delete an app from Xcode Organizer?)
+# Xcode->Organizer->Apps (How to delete an app from Xcode Organizer?)
 ~/Library/Developer/Xcode/Products

-How to delete an archive from an Organizer?
+# How to delete an archive from an Organizer?
 ~/Library/Developer/Xcode/Archives

-Devices
+# Devices
 ~/Library/Developer/CoreSimulator/Devices/

+# Provisioning Profiles
+~/Library/MobileDevice